-Your doctor will also check your kidneys with the following blood tests every year:
+If you have diabetes, your provider will also check your kidneys by using the following blood tests every year:

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.

-Keeping your blood pressure under control (under 130/80) is one of the best ways to slow kidney damage.
+Keeping your blood pressure under control (below 130/80 mm Hg) is one of the best ways to slow kidney damage.

-- Your doctor may prescribe medicines to lower your blood pressure and protect your kidneys from more damage.
-Often, the best types of medicine to use are ACE inhibitors and angiotensin receptor blockers (ARBs).
+- Your provider may prescribe medicines to lower your blood pressure and protect your kidneys from more damage.

-- Even when your blood pressure is normal, these medicines will help slow kidney damage.
+- Taking these medicines, even when your blood pressure is in a healthy range, helps slow kidney damage.

-You can also slow kidney damage by controlling your blood sugar levels, which you can do by:
+You can also slow kidney damage by controlling your blood sugar level through:

-Eating a healthy diet
+- Eating healthy foods

-- Know the signs of urinary tract infections and get treated right away.
+- Know the signs of urinary tract infections and get them treated right away.